atenbensel/Your-First-Smart-Contract/README.md

 # Your-First-Smart-Contract
 Source code for "Basics of Solidity &amp; Writing your First Smart Contract".

-View the YouTube tutorial here!
+View the YouTube tutorial here: https://www.youtube.com/watch?v=u78PIMjdozs

 # What you need